endless-sky/endless-sky/docs/readme-macos.md

 $ cmake --preset macos -G Xcode # macos-arm for Apple Silicon
 ```

-The XCode project is located in the `build/` directory.
+The created XCode project is located in the `build/` directory.